icuurd12b42/tmcsyntaxEB/README.md

   hWnd is the Edit Box handle

-  LanguageName is the name you used loading the file
+  LanguageName is the name you used loading the file.

-  LineNumberBackColor is the color of the parent window
+  LineNumberBackColor is the color of the parent window.

-  LineNumberColor is the color of the code line shown to the side of the edit box
+  LineNumberColor is the color of the code line shown to the side of the edit box.

-  You have to provide room to the left of the edit box for the line numbers
+  You have to provide room to the left of the edit box for the line numbers.

 + export void TMC_SEB_RemoveHilite(HWND hWnd)